COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **3. Increased Client-Team Collaboration:** This model emphasises continuous feedback through periodic meetings with our client, enabling the team to clarify specifications and align the final product with user needs within the timeframe.
 In contrast, the Waterfall model involves minimal client interaction after the initial requirements phase, increasing the risk of misaligned outcomes.
 Similarly, the V model prioritises testing over iterative feedback, making it less collaborative.

-**4. Creativity and Innovation:** Agile fosters creativity by encouraging idea generation and continuous development through collaboration, where new quality-improving solutions can always come up in discussions.
+**4. Creativity and Innovation:** Agile fosters creativity by encouraging idea generation and continuous development through collaboration, where new quality-improving solutions can always be discussed.
 Unlike DevOps, which emphasises automation and delivery speed, Agile is better suited for early stages where requirements are still evolving, aligning with our project's focus on refining specifications.

-In summary, we have chosen the Agile Scrum methodology, as it enables each member of the team to have a specific task to focus on over a period of time, encourages frequent feedback from both the team members and client, and ensures the final product is tailored to user needs and is feature-complete within the timeframe.
+In summary, we have chosen the Agile Scrum methodology, as it enables each team member to focus on a specific task over a period of time, encourages frequent feedback from both the team members and client, and ensures the final product is tailored to user needs and is feature-complete within the timeframe.

 ### Project Schedule
 The Gantt chart below shows the academic deadlines and the project's development schedule.
-We work on software engineering for five hours a week on average, plus any additional time that is voluntarily contributed.
+On average, we work on software engineering for five hours a week, plus any additional time that is voluntarily contributed.
 We also have weekly group meetings for an hour to review our progress.
-In order to make sure we are achieving our clients' expectations, we will also hold client meetings every three weeks.
+To ensure we are achieving our client's expectations, we will also hold client meetings every three weeks.

-Since Scrum is our preferred software development cycle approach, sprints are crucial for allowing teams to work in short cycles.Sprint will ensure quick adaptability to changes and ongoing improvement of the product.The sprint dates are only approximate and may be alter in the end.
+Since Scrum is our preferred software development cycle approach, sprints are crucial for allowing teams to work in short cycles.
+Sprint will ensure quick adaptability to changes and ongoing improvement of the product.The sprint dates are only approximate and may be alter in the end.

 **Self-imposed deadlines**